adefelic/cetus/planning/game-design.md

 - multitype moves

-- items can be giftable? use shiny items on a crow and they will eventually help you. maybe they will do an extra attack for you if you are in their woods
+- items can be giftable?
+	- use shiny items on a crow and they will eventually help you. maybe they will do an extra attack for you if you are in their woods
+	- give food when the seagull shows up and he will help you out later occasionally
+		- there could be both a random element to this, and scripted elements.
+		- befriending the npcs of the area to have them contribute random attacks would be a cool way to "clear" old areas and make them easier going forwards

 ### case study: pokemon